Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/identify.typ

   constraints: [
     - #vex-rule[R4] Robots must fit within an 18” x 18” x 18” volume
     - #vex-rule[R13] Motors are limited to a combined power of 88W
-      - The intake should only require one 11-watt motor to function properly, this is necessary to allow new motorized subsystems in the future.
+      - The intake should only require 11 watts to save power for new motorized subsystems in the future.
     - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal.
     - The intake must properly fit the rings to interact well and leave space for other subsystems.
   ],